Exporting your wrap to USB and applying it in your Tesla

 What to do if you're stuck

-If you've checked the file system (exFAT), folder name (exact match), file size (under 1MB), and dimensions (correct for your model) and the wrap still doesn't appear, the issue is almost always one of those four.
+If you've checked the file system (exFAT), folder name (exact Wraps match), file size (under 1MB), and dimensions (correct for your model) and the wrap still doesn't appear, the issue is almost always one of those four.
 Run through them one more time.
-If it still doesn't work, the car's software version may not support custom wraps, or the USB port you're using is a Sentry-only port.
+If it still doesn't work, the car's software may be too old to include Paint Shop, so update to the latest version and check Toybox again.

 For a deeper view of which Tesla models support which features, the feature matrix breaks it down by year and trim.